-Only available as wholesale for now; get in touch for tiered discounting!
-Otherwise, £23.75 per metre.
+Currently only available as wholesale; get in touch for tiered discounting from 25 metres upward. £30.99 per metre when available.
 Swatches available to trial.

 Price is per metre.
 Multiple quantities will be cut in a continuous length.

-A soft and lustrous organza fabric made using Global Recycle Standard-certified recycled polyester yarn that comes from post-consumer PET (plastic) bottles, and blended with Tencel™ fibres created from 100% recycled cotton.
+A soft and lustrous organza fabric made using Global Recycle Standard-certified recycled polyester yarn that comes from post-consumer polyester clothing using the RENU™ technology, and blended with Tencel™ fibres created from 100% recycled cotton.

 Suitable for bridalwear, partywear, fashion, millinery, crafts as well as linings.
 It could also be used in interiors as blinds or room separators, table runners and pelmets.
-As it is soft on the skin, it could also be used for certain lingerie like soft bras.
+As it is soft on the skin, it could also be used for lingerie.

 This fabric is made in China with Japanese Quality Control Inspection and traceability system.